select your state

 Personal Property Tax Reform

 In the wee hours of the morning on the last day of the 2012 Lame Duck session, legislation implementing NFIB supported reforms to the Personal Property Tax were passed.
 The legislation will phase out the industrial portion of the tax over six years beginning in 2016 with all industrial personal property purchased after 2011 becoming completely exempt in fiscal year 2015-16.
-Starting in the 2013-14 fiscal year, small business owners with commercial personal property less than $40,000 SEV (State Equalized Value) will be exempt from paying any personal property tax.
+Starting in 2014, small business owners with commercial personal property less than $40,000 SEV (State Equalized Value) will be exempt from paying any personal property tax.

 Defeating Big Labor's Ballot Proposals